folbricht/desync/README.md

 - `chop`         - split a blob according to an existing caibx and store the chunks in a local store
 - `pull`         - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
 - `tar`          - pack a catar file, optionally chunk the catar and create an index file.
 - `untar`        - unpack a catar file or an index referencing a catar.
-Device entries in tar files are unsuppored and `--no-same-owner` and `--no-same-permissions` options are ignored on Windows.
+Device entries in tar files are unsupported and `--no-same-owner` and `--no-same-permissions` options are ignored on Windows.
 - `prune`        - remove unreferenced chunks from a local, S3 or GC store.
 Use with caution, can lead to data loss.
 - `verify-index` - verify that an index file matches a given blob
-- `chunk-server` - start a HTTP(S) chunk server/store
+- `chunk-server` - start an HTTP(S) chunk server/store
-- `index-server` - start a HTTP(S) index server/store
+- `index-server` - start an HTTP(S) index server/store
 - `make`         - split a blob into chunks and create an index file
 - `mount-index`  - FUSE mount a blob index.
 Will make the blob available as single file inside the mountpoint.
-- `info`         - Show information about an index file, such as number of chunks and optionally chunks from an index that a re present in a store
+- `info`         - Show information about an index file, such as number of chunks and optionally chunks from an index that are present in a store
 - `inspect-chunks` - Show detailed information about chunks stored in an index file
 - `mtree`        - Print the content of an archive or index in mtree-compatible format.